-Having a parking decal allows card access for lots; it does not guarantee an available spot.
-No parking lot access will be provided to students, faculty, or staff unless a decal is ordered.
+Having a parking permit allows card access for lots; it does not guarantee an available spot.
+No parking lot access will be provided to students, faculty or staff unless a parking permit is ordered.

 Applying for a Parking Decal

-All faculty, staff and students may order an annual parking decal in mid-August for the period of Sept.
+All faculty, staff and students may order an annual parking permit in August for the period of Sept.
 1 - Aug.
 31. For your convenience, you may order your decal on our MyParking self-service website.

 You will be prompted for your university e-mail address and password to log into the self-service site.
 If you have any issues logging in, please contact the Help Desk at 978-934-4357.

-- All decals, whether student, faculty, staff, or visitor, should be attached with their own sealant to the lower right hand corner of the driver's side rear window.
+- All permits, whether faculty, staff, or visitor, should be attached with their own sealant to the lower right hand corner of the driver's side rear window.
 Students will be issued virtual parking permits that are tied to their license plate.

-- Decals and permits are not transferable to other vehicles.
+- Parking permits are not transferable to other vehicles.

-- When a decal/permit is lost or stolen, it is the responsibility of the driver to obtain a replacement.
+- When a parking permit is lost or stolen, it is the responsibility of the driver to obtain a replacement.
 Replacements are subject to a $20 replacement fee.

-- When a vehicle is sold, traded or otherwise replaced, a new decal/permit must be obtained.
-If the old decal/permit is removed from the vehicle and returned to the UCAPS office, it will be exchanged for a new one at no cost.
+- When a vehicle is sold, traded or otherwise replaced, a new parking permit must be obtained.
+If the old permit is removed from the vehicle and returned to the UCAPS office, it will be exchanged for a new one at no cost.
 If the old permit is not turned in, there is a $20 replacement fee.
 Virtual parking permits will be voided/unlinked from the license plate of the old vehicle and issued to the new vehicle at no cost.

-Any visitor or guest at the University is required to register their vehicle with the UCAPS office located in the South Dining Hall.
-Please find more information on our visitor permit page.
+Any visitor or guest at the University is required to register their vehicle with the UCAPS office located in University Crossing, 220 Pawtucket St. Please find more information on our visitor permit webpage.

 If you have a temporary or permanent disability that limits your walking range, you may obtain a permit that will provide disabled parking privileges for a stated period of time, depending upon your condition.

 If you have a state-issued handicapped license plate or hang-tag, you may provide proof to our office to receive card access to lots with disabled parking.
-More information can be found on our permits for persons with disabilities page, and a list of all disabled spaces on campus can be found on our general information page.
+More information can be found on our permits for persons with disabilities webpage, and a list of all disabled spaces on campus can be found on our general information webpage.